AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

 #### Community Responsibility

+Wait, what???
+What if they release bad software?
+Shouldn't we stop them?
+My answer to that is no, we should *help* them improve their software.

-From that point on, a community can promote safe and quality software practices and do so with free of charge resources to ensure everyone has access.
+From the point a developer releases software, a community can promote safe and quality software practices and do so with free of charge resources to ensure everyone has access.

 My personal standard as a developer is to not release code until it is unit tested with a minimum of 95% code coverage,